Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

-Siphonic Flow Mandiri, a licensed distributor of Fast Flow in Indonesia, was selected to install a siphonic rainwater drainage system at the Kertajati Airport, in September 2016.
+Siphonic Flow Mandiri, a licensed distributor of Fast Flow in Indonesia, was selected to install a siphonic rainwater drainage system at the Kertajati Airport in September 2016.

 In January 2017, PT BIJB signed a memorandum of understanding with PT Railink to develop and manage a multi-modal terminal to enable public transport to and from the airport.

 PT Angkasa Semesta and PT Angkasa Gapura were selected by PT BIJB in February 2017 to provide ground handling and cargo warehousing at the airport.
-PT Angkasa Pura II is responsible for the construction of the cargo building.
+PT Angkasa Pura II was responsible for the construction of the cargo building.